Spatially Invariant Unsupervised 3D Object-Centric Learning and Scene Decomposition: SPAIR3D

-As shown in Fig.~\ref{fig:spair3d}, SPAIR3D first decomposes the 3D scene uniformly into a voxel grid named spatial attention voxel grid.
-Due to the irregular distribution of the point cloud in 3D, there can be empty voxel cells with no point.
-After discarding those empty cells, we associate an object proposal with each non-empty spatial attention voxel cell, specified in the form of a bounding box.
+As shown in Fig.~\ref{fig:spair3d}, SPAIR3D first divides a 3D scene into a spatial attention voxel grid with possible empty voxel cells covering no points.
+We discard empty cells and associate a bounding box with each non-empty voxel cell.
 The set of input points captured by a bounding box is termed an~\emph{object glimpse}.
-Besides object glimpses, SPAIR3D also defines a~\emph{scene glimpse} covering every point in an input scene.
-Later, we show that we encode and decode (reconstruct) points covered by each glimpse and generate a mixing weight for each point to form a probability mixture model over the scene.
-The mixture weights for each point naturally defines the segmentation of the point cloud.
+Besides object glimpses, SPAIR3D also defines a~\emph{scene glimpse} covering all points in an input scene.
+Later, we show that we encode and reconstruct each glimpse and generate a mixing weight on each point to form a probability mixture model.